SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 ### Post-Block Performance

 Now, we began learning these steering vectors *without* a guide.
-Low-rank steering modules were added at the end of each block and trained, similar to LoRA/PEFT except on a module never present in training.
+Low-rank steering modules were added at the end of each block and trained, similar to LoRA/PEFT except they are applied on the *activations* instead of the weights.
 Following the above discussion, two major variants were tested: linear and non-linear.
 In the linear case, the steering was done by a low-rank matrix.
 In the non-linear case, a non-linearity was placed between the down- and up-projection, making this an autoencoder.
 This was inspired by possibly needed a non-linearity from above and from [4] and [5], but we still want to preserve that low-rank structure of the steering vectors.

 Here are the results we're currently seeing for 1B-parameter models: